-Soybeans pack a wealth of fiber-a 1/2-cup serving supplies about 5 grams-so you'd think that tofu would follow suit.
-However, tofu is relatively low in fiber.
-The reason being, soybeans actually lose the majority of their fiber when they're processed into tofu.
-To get fiber when you're eating tofu, make sure you're pairing it with fiber-rich foods like avocados, sweet potatoes and quinoa.
+Soybeans pack a wealth of fibre .. a 1/2-cup serving supplies about 5 grams.
+So you'd think that tofu would follow suit.
+However, tofu is relatively low in fibre.
+The reason being, soybeans actually lose the majority of their fibre when they're processed into tofu.
+To get fibre when you're eating tofu, make sure you're pairing it with fibre-rich foods like avocados, sweet potatoes and quinoa.

 Tofu packs a solid amount of iron, a mineral that helps your body convert nutrients into energy and maintain a healthy immune system.
 This is particularly attractive to vegetarian and vegan athletes, who are more at risk for low iron levels than meat-eating athletes.
 However, it's important to note that the type of iron in tofu, nonheme iron, is not as easily absorbed as the heme iron found in animal-based foods.
 To help your body absorb plant-based iron more effectively, try pairing tofu with vitamin C-rich foods.